Wednesday, January 29, 2025

 Christine Katharine Juliane Feucht:

-Margarethe Feucht - born 4 July 1872 and died 1 January 1936.
-The multiple naming pattern seemed to stop with her though she was known alternatively through her life as Margaret, Maggie, Meg.
+Margarethe Feucht - born July 4,1872 and died January 1,1936.
+The multiple naming pattern seemed to stop with her though she was known alternately through her life as Margaret, Maggie, Meg.

 Margarethe Feucht: